oncomouse/ShawnaRoss.com/source/cv.html.md

 B.A., English | University of Tennessee, *summa cum laude* | May 2005
 {:.education}

-## Book Project
+## Book Projects

-_Leisured Fictions: Working at Play in British Literature, 1840-1960_ explores leisure—free time that isn’t free—as a trope constitutive of literary modernism.
-The historical appearance of a variety of new leisure spaces (hotels, liners, spas) and of a public discourse evaluating these new developments, are taken up in the work of Charles Dickens, W. M. Thackeray, G. K. Chesterton, E. M. Forster, Wyndham Lewis, Elizabeth Bowen, Katherine Mansfield, Evelyn Waugh, and others.
+_Leisured Fictions: Working at Play in British Literature, 1840-1960_ explores leisure—free time that isn’t free—as a literary trope emerging out of the historical appearance of a variety of new leisure spaces (particularly hotels, ocean liners, and seaside resorts) and of a public discourse evaluating these new developments, are taken up in the work of Charles Dickens, W. M. Thackeray, G. K. Chesterton, Henry James, E. M. Forster, Wyndham Lewis, Elizabeth Bowen, Katherine Mansfield, and Evelyn Waugh.
 For these writers, leisure serves not only as a prominent mode of aesthetic, economic, and social investment in Great Britain, but also as a fundamental field through which transnational relationships were forged and conceptualized.
-My ultimate thesis is that leisure served as a powerful field for imagining and critiquing modernity, particularly through its dialectical relationship with philosophical and commercial concepts of modern labor.
+Adapting theoretical frameworks from space theory, critical leisure studies, and actor-network theory, as well as mining ocean liner archives to reconstruct the visual culture of crossing and cruising, _Leisure Fictions_ shows how leisure served as a powerful field for imagining and critiquing modernity, particularly through its dialectical relationship with philosophical and commercial concepts of modern labor.

+_Reading Modernism with Machines_ is a collection of 7,000-word case studies I am co-editing with fellow digital humanist [James O’Sullivan](http://josullivan.org/).
+Distinguished from current collections on the digital humanities that focus primarily on methodology, tool use, and theory, this collection assembles case studies focused on interpretive outcomes that will materially contribute to discipline- and author-specific directions in Modernist Studies.
+Contributions about W. B. Yeats, James Joyce, Virginia Woolf, T. S. Eliot, Ezra Pound, and others will juxtapose written argumentation with computer-generated visualizations and statistics to illuminate digital approaches scholars can take to investigate the international literary avant-garde of the early twentieth century.
+In doing so, _Reading Modernism with Machines_ will break new ground in discipline-specific digital humanities research.

 ## Articles and Essays

-**"Hashtags, Compression Algorithms, and Henry James’s Late Style."** Forthcoming, *The Henry James Review*, 2014.
+**"Hashtags, Compression Algorithms, and Henry James’s Late Style."** Forthcoming, *The Henry James Review*, 36.1 (Winter 2015).

 **"Toward a Digital Henry James."** *Henry James Today*, ed., John Carlos Rowe.
-Forthcoming, Cambridge Scholars Press, 2014.
+Forthcoming, Cambridge Scholars Press, January 2015.

 **"Mystery, History, Leisure, Pleasure: Evelyn Waugh, Bruno Latour, and the Ocean Liner."** *Literary Cartographies: Spatiality, Representation, and Narrative*, ed.
 Robert Tally.
-Forthcoming, Palgrave Macmillan, September 18, 2014.
+Forthcoming, Palgrave Macmillan, September 2014.
 111-126.

 **"This Wild Hunt for Rest: Working at Play in The Ambassadors."** *Journal of Modern Literature* 37.1 (Fall 2013): 1-20.

 **"The Two Hotels of Elizabeth Bowen: Utopian Modernism in the Age of Mechanized Hospitality."** *Utopianism, Modernism, and Literature in the Twentieth Century*, ed.
 Nathan Waddell and Alice Reeve-Tucker, Palgrave Macmillan, 2013.
 148-167.

-## Miscellaneous Publications
+## Book Reviews & Invited Blog Posts

 **["In Praise of Overstating the Case: A Review of Franco Moretti’s Distant Reading."](http:///www.digitalhumanities.org/dhq/vol/8/1/000171/000171.html)** *Digital Humanities Quarterly*, 8.1 (2014).